timhughes/vagrant_ansible_k8s_cluster/README.md

     ansible -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory worker -a 'ls /var/lib/rook/'

+Lastly you need to reinitialize the block devices.
+This will depend on what type of device you have used.

 See the Troubleshooting section at the bottom of this page if you run into issues.

 - https://rook.io/docs/rook/v1.3/ceph-teardown.html